pdjr-signalk/pdjr-skplugin-switchbank/README.md

 The plugin must be configured before it can enter production.

-As soon as the plugin starts, metadata for all configured switchbanks and channels is injected into Signal K.
-PUT handlers are installed on all configured relay output channels.
+As soon as the plugin starts, metadata for all configured switchbanks and channels is injected into Signal K and PUT handlers are installed on all configured relay output channels.

-Each time a PUT request is received on a configured channel the transmitted NMEA output is displayed on the Signal K dashboard.
+Each time a PUT request triggers a state change on a configured channel the NMEA message issued by the plugin is displayed on the Signal K dashboard.

 ## Author